boaks/zephyr-coaps-client/prebuild/README.md

 ## Prebuild binaries v0.6.0

 This folder contains 5 prebuild binaries intended to be used to get a first impression of CoAP / DTLS 1.2 CID.
+The compiled in destination server is californium.eclipseprojects.io.
 To gather more experience, please build and modify this example on your own.

 ## License